posted by Guest blogger - Chris Richardson | 2 Comments

 5. Don’t wait for summer to arrive before you land in Europe

-I arrived in Paris at the end of April last year, which put me a good month or two ahead of the peak season travelers.
+I arrived in Paris at the end of April last year, which put me a good month or two ahead of the peak season travellers.
 While the weather can be a little fickle, the lack of major crowds and shoulder season costs were well worth it.

 It’s the golden key to entering museums and other attractions for free or, at worst, half price - saving you a small fortune.